stevenkolawole/Agreement-Based-Cascading/README.md

 ## 📄 Citation

-If you the work useful, cite:
+If you find the work/codebase useful or relevant, please cite:

 ```bibtex
 @article{kolawole2025abc,